 Describe a situation where you had to demonstrate strong leadership skills.
 Explain how effective you were and what you learned.

-Obviously, given the centrality of leadership to IMD, use your best leadership story here.
+Obviously, given the centrality of leadership to IMD, use your best (or one of your best) leadership story here.
 This should be a story where you demonstrate your strengths as leader, have a concrete result, and are able to provide IMD with an interpretation of your actions.

 I have developed the following grid to help you outline leadership stories.
 The categories this grid employs may go beyond any particular school's essay requirements.
 Filling it out completely will help you write about your leadership in a way that will convince admissions of your leadership potential.